Dirac Electrons in AC-Magnetic Fields: $\pi$-Landau Levels and Chiral Anomaly-Induced Homodyne Effect: Introduction and Summary

 As we see in this paper, these spectral features can be captured by the Floquet effective Hamiltonian combined with a time-periodic unitary transformation.
 This also allows us to obtain analytically the approximate wave function of the $\pi$-Landau level.
-Schematically depicted in Fig.~\ref{fig:linear}(e), the $\pi$-Landau level is a state that resonates between electron and hole; It is electron-like when the magnetic field is positive and turns hole-like when the sign flips.
-Thus, it can realize the circular motion akin to the usual cyclotron motion since its charge flips at the same time as the magnetic field.
+The $\pi$-Landau level wave function can be interpreted as a state that resonates between clockwise and counterclockwise cyclotron orbits and has a trajectory akin to the figure of eight, as schematically depicted in Fig.~\ref{fig:linear}(e).
+The orbital angular momentum carried by the $\pi$-Landau level turns out to show time-periodic oscillation synchronized with the AC magnetic field, consistent with the above picture.
+This picture is also supported by a semiclassical analysis, where the closed orbit with the shape of a figure eight is obtained for an arbitrary driving frequency.
 We also show that the flat band is stable against perturbations, thanks to the dynamical chiral symmetry of the present system.

 The existence of the chiral band at $\omega=0$ leads us to anticipate the transport analogous to the chiral magnetic effect.
 Namely, assuming an equilibrium distribution, the presence of the anomalous chiral band leads to the electric current expressed by